arontier/software/README.md

 ## OpenVPN

-If you want to access hosts (e.g. printers, nas, and so on) in the office or IDC from non-Arontier network (e.g. home, cafe, and so on), you can ask system administrators to issue an OpenVPN certificate.
+If you want to access hosts (e.g. servers, printers, nas, and so on) in the office or IDC from non-Arontier network (e.g. home, cafe, and so on), you can ask system administrators to issue an OpenVPN certificate.